-The Phantammeron is an epic fantasy book series based on a personal mythological writing project I started in the late 1980’s.
+The Phantammeron is a fantasy book series based on a personal mythological writing project I started in the late 1980’s.
 The Phantammeron is a history of a fantasy world, whose creation and conflict revolves around an ancient curse unleashed by the waters of an enchanted pool.
 The search for a resolution to the curse and the struggles for redemption by its characters are the global themes that flow throughout all the Phantammeron books.

 How many books are in the series?

 There will be as many as 12 books in the Phantammeron series when I am done.
 So the universe of the Phantammeron is quite large; larger than Tolkien’s Middle Earth on some levels, and grander in scope than most fantasy written today.
 But my interest is not in size, in linguistics and language-building, in map-making and world-building, or even single protagonist-driven plots and development.

 My interest in writing the Phantammeon is in expressing a vast, tragic fantasy tale, a “Twilight of the Gods” story, and a mythic history of a world of people and monsters that extends out across time and space, and into the deeper realms of the unconscious.
 I am writing in the free yet forbidding realm of “mythopoeia” (click the link to read more).
 In that sense, the Phantammeron defies categorization.
 It is simply a series of novels that extends beyond modern fantasy tropes, and attempts to find deeper meaning through epic fantasy history and “myth-making”.

 With 12 books, most of which are already plotted out, I intend to explore a vast landscape of mythic history, outlined in detail through the lives of the men and women who love, battle, and struggle in my books.
 But it is their conflict with the larger themes that forms the basis for all the Phantammeron novels.
 I hope you will enjoy my books and seek meaning from them, as there is much that has been hidden in the books for readers to explore.